LIBERATING FOOTBALL TRAVEL

 A fan’s guide – the club from early doors to today

-The unfortunate victims were East Stirling, who had clung on to league status for more than 60 years.
+The unfortunate victims were East Stirling, who had clung on that league status for more than 60 years.
 In a dramatic afternoon at Stenhousemuir, a late Dougie Gair penalty settled the tie and sent Edinburgh City into the senior league for the first time.

 Penalties had also decided City’s fate the previous year, when Cameroon defender Joe Mbu blasted his decisive spot kick against the crossbar and sent Brora Rangers through to the final play-off.